TE-Good/Whatify/README.md

 # Installation

-We use pipenv to create a virtual environment for python, if you require a virtual environment we recomment pipenv via `$ brew install pipenv`.
+We use pipenv to create a virtual environment for python, if you require a virtual environment we recommend pipenv via `$ brew install pipenv`.

 Make sure to install all our package dependencies from our package-lock files via `$ npm install` and `$ pipenv install` before starting.